ADBeta/psx-comBINe/README.md

 ![logo](https://github.com/ADBeta/psx-comBINe/blob/main/psx-comBINe.jpg)

+I have made a [YouTube video](https://www.youtube.com/watch?v=gBMUwBJaiMM) about psx-comBINe

 psx-comBINe is unlike other applications because it has excellent compatibility with the CUE sheet standards.
 It can support any of the GNU approved CUE TYPEs, as well as REM lines, a max of 99 TRACKs and INDEXs, and repairs slightly